pk80/TroubleshootingandDebuggingTechniques/README.md

 ### Dealing with complex slow systems

+- for dynamic website, we might try adding caching
+- for too many requests for one machine, you'll need to distribute the load across more computers.
+For this, reorganize the code so that it's capable of running in a distributed system instead of on a single computer.

 ### Using threads to make things go faster

+- Executor : is the process that's in charge of distributing the work among the different workers
+- introduce `form cncurrent import future` module :
+    - provides a couple of different executors; one for using threads and another for using process -

 ### More about complex slow systems